Manishyadav514/NEXTJS-Blog/README.md

-This is a personal blog build with starter temlate of Nextjs.
+This is a personal blog build with starter template of Nextjs.